openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Add-SqlLogin.md

 ### -Certificate
 Specify the name of the certificate for the **Login** object.
-If *LoginType* has the value Certificate, specify a certificate.
+If the *LoginType* parameter has the value Certificate, specify a certificate.

 ```yaml
 Type: String